 Before we begin, we’d just like to point out that it is completely normal for the Chasen’s core to bloom after several uses.
 Traditionally, once the core had opened it would be discarded, however, this is not necessary and so long as a whisk is taken care of it, it can be used effectively even when in full bloom.

 As with any new food or drink preparation tool, it is always a good idea to clean a new Chasen matcha whisk before you use it for the first time.
-Rather than simply running it under water, we recommend filling a bowl (perhaps a Chawan matcha bowl) with clean hot water, before placing the whisk in the water for 10 – 20 seconds.
+Rather than simply running it under water, we recommend filling a bowl (perhaps a Chawan matcha bowl) with clean hot/ boiling water, soaking the whisk in the water for 60 seconds.

 You may notice the core loosen a bit after this, but that is fine.
-In fact, Chasen whisks perform best when their core has opened slightly, as this allows the tines that make up the knotted core to better assist with whipping the matcha tea.
+In fact, Chasen whisks perform best when their core has opened slightly and flexible.
+This allows the tines that make up the core to assist with whipping the matcha tea.
+This is important to drive the oxygen through the liquid.
 In short, following this step will not only make sure your whisk is clean but will also be ready to make the best matcha tea from its very first use.

 2: Allow To Dry Thoroughly